Best Operating Systems of 2026

 macOS

-macOS Mojave is the fifteenth major release of macOS, Apple Inc.’s desktop operating system for Macintosh computers.
-The successor to macOS High Sierra, it was announced at the WWDC 2018, on June 4, 2018, and was released to the public on September 24, 2018.
+macOS Tahoe (version 26) is the twenty-second and current major release of Apple’s macOS operating system.
+The successor to macOS Sequoia (macOS 15), it was announced at WWDC 2025 on June 9, 2025, and its first developer beta was released the same day.
+It was released on September 15, 2025.

 Linux